matrix-org/matrix-spec-proposals/proposals/xxxx-batch-state.md

 The benefits of this API outweigh the risks.
-Server admins can always put some monitoring alerts in place to check if they have rogue admins who are bulk-spamming rooms with state events - and freeze users who do so, or otherwise have coarser rate-limiting.
+Server admins can always put some monitoring alerts in place to check if they have rogue admins who are bulk-spamming rooms with state events - and freeze users who do so.
+It is also recommended to have a low rate-limit on this endpoint.

 There are some measures in the API design which attempt to mitigate some of the risk.